 - Content of the results section is a neutral and objective description of your results which are relevant to answer your research question(s)/ hypotheses.
 The important results (those relevant for answering the research questions) should be visualized in figures and described in the text.
 Avoid any interpretation of your results!
 Interpretation is done in the discussion section.
 This strict separation is important in order to separate (objective) results from (at least partly subjective) interpretation of these results. - Good descriptions of results are sentences with the following structure: Start with the response parameter and describe, what happened to it under conditions (e.g. experimental treatments) that you also should state here.
 Stick to the ecological message, the statistics support this message, but the statistics are not the results themselves!
 Therefore, the statistical details are simply put into brackets at the end of the sentence.
-Always try to specify the direction and effect size of the described effects.
+Always try to specify the direction and effect size of the described effects if they are statistically significant.
+If an effect lacks statistical significant, treat this as no effect and do NOT report effect sizes are directions of effects for non-significant results this separation is the only task of the statistical testing.
+Again: statistical test summaries such as p-values are no resuts themselves, but they tell you where to go into effect sizes and directions and where not.
 Cite the relevant figures or tables at the end of the sentence together with the statistical results Figures and tables are NOT the subject of the sentence.

-A positive example: "Biomass production over the growing period increased by 24% in response to warming in comparison to control conditions (ANOVA: F = 25.3, p = 0.003; Figure 2)".

-And NEVER: "The ANOVA showed a significant treatment effect in biomass."

-- Own results are described in past tense (simple past) in the results and discussion sections. - The single hypotheses offer an excellent structure for the results section: Write one paragraph per hypothesis and include all different response parameters, which provide insights into this hypothesis.
+A positive example: "Biomass production over the growing period increased by 24% in response to warming in comparison to control conditions (ANOVA: F = 25.3, p = 0.003; Figure 2)". - And NEVER: "The ANOVA showed a significant treatment effect in biomass." - Own results are described in past tense (simple past) in the results and discussion sections. - The single hypotheses offer an excellent structure for the results section: Write one paragraph per hypothesis and include all different response parameters, which provide insights into this hypothesis.
 Subheadings may help. - Visualize all important points of the results, ideally with one (e.g. composite, if you have several response parameters) Figure per hypothesis.
 Data should be shown only once, so avoid putting the same information into a table and a figure.
 This does not imply that a single dataset can only be shown once, but each visualization needs an own logic and point of view.

-4. Discussion
+5. Discussion